J&K tops in e-Governance, saves Rs 200 cr from Durbar move: Dr Jitendra - Jammu Kashmir Latest News | Tourism | Breaking News J&K

-NEW DELHI, June 13 : Jammu & Kashmir tops among all the Union territories of India in e-Governance services delivery, which has also enabled it to save around Rs 200 crore annually that was incurred in the carriage of physical files and other transportation charges etc during the Annual Durbar move between the two capital cities of Jammu and Srinagar.
+NEW DELHI, June 13 : Jammu & Kashmir tops among all the Union territories of India in e-Governance services delivery, which has also enabled it to save around Rs 200 crore annually that was incurred in the carriage of physical files during the Annual Durbar move between the two capital cities of Jammu and Srinagar.

 This was disclosed here today by Union Minister Dr Jitendra Singh, while releasing the National e-Governance Service Delivery Assessment report, prepared at the initiative of the Department of Administrative Reforms & Public Grievances (DARPG) in the Union Ministry of Personnel, which is under his charge.